axibase/axibase-charts/widgets/time-chart/README.md

 defaultChartConfig.script = widget.chart.panels[1].expand(8)
 ```

-Substitute `8` with the specific amount of control to be displayed.
+Substitute `8` with the number of controls to be displayed.

 ```ls
 defaultChartConfig.script = widget.chart.panels[1].expand(6)